J. Peter Pham: Career

 In April 2015, the Regents of the Smithsonian Institution elected Pham to the National Advisory Board of the National Museum of African Art, of which he is currently co-vice chair.
 Pham is the incumbent vice president of the Association for the Study of the Middle East and Africa, an American learned society dedicated to research and teaching in Middle East and African Studies, and was editor-in-chief of its quarterly Journal of the Middle East and Africa.
 He is also a frequent guest lecturer on African affairs at the Foreign Service Institute, the U.S. Army War College, the Joint Special Operations University, and other U.S. Government professional educational institutions, and appears as a commentator on broadcast and print media outlets.

 In late 2016, Pham "published a paper widely taken as an Africa policy manifesto for the new administration" of President-elect Donald Trump.
 It was thereafter reported in January 2017 that Trump was considering Pham for the position of Assistant Secretary of State for African Affairs in the State Department.
 On November 9, 2018, the State Department announced Pham's appointment as United States Special Envoy for the Great Lakes Region of Africa.
-On March 1, 2020, it was announced that Pham was appointed to the newly-created position of United States Special Envoy for the Sahel Region of Africa.
+On March 1, 2020, it was announced that Pham was appointed to the newly created position of United States Special Envoy for the Sahel Region of Africa.
+After serving in the first Trump administration, Pham joined the boards of several companies involved in strategic sectors in Africa, including Africell, the sole U.S.-owned mobile network operator in Africa; Rainbow Rare Earths Ltd., which appointed Pham as a non-executive director in May 2021, and Ivanhoe Atlantic, the U.S. company developing the Kon Kweni iron ore resource in Guinea, of which he is non-executive chairman.